Why Study Law at Reading?

 Reading is a well-established Law School with an excellent national and international reputation.
 Students who come to Reading to study Law benefit from the following:

-- Excellent teaching: staff have, for example, been nominated for the Law Teacher of the Year Award and regularly receive awards for outstanding contribution to teaching and learning.
+- Excellent teaching: staff have, for example, been nominated for the OUP Law Teacher of the Year Award and regularly receive awards for outstanding contribution to teaching and learning.

 - Committed and sustained employability skills development with careers preparation and advice led by a senior member of the academic staff; organised career events and support in obtaining work experience.
 The appointment of a School of Law Fellow in Legal Services enables our students access to hands on, professional and practical advice from local Law practioners (who can offer advice and information on matters ranging from effective CV preparation to what employers want in those all important placement, training scheme and job interviews).

-- A wold class reputation for research by acknowledged experts giving you a respected honours degree.
+- A world class reputation for research by acknowledged experts giving you a respected honours degree.
 The School of Law is ranked joint 7th, along with Cambridge, for world-leading research and international excellence and 11th out of all UK Law Schools in the most recent Research Assessment Exercise (2008)

 - Innovative and exciting course design with a range of assessment methods and a wide choice of optional modules in your third year.
 Students consistently confirm a very high level of satisfaction with their choice of the Law programmes in the National Student Survey.